cu-mkp/sandbox/docs/sp22_arocho_alejandra_herodotus-workshop.md

 read and know spearheaded early modern conceptions of the “self” in writing, to encapsulate Herodotus’ workshop, given how it prioritizes the accumulation of firsthand experiences for any and all claims to knowledge.
-Reading the manuscript as a literary text that could have a place on the Lit Hum syllabus, I argue, allows us to better understand the role the author-practitioner assumes as an author who might have imbued his text with a certain kind of authority; even if it might seem obvious nowadays for authors to have a particular presence and voice in a text, the idea of the “self’ was part of a gradual development, one that, as you know, involved precisely what the author-practitioner values most in his text: experimentation.
+I argue that reading the manuscript as a literary text that could have a place on the Lit Hum syllabus allows us to better understand the role the author-practitioner assumes as an author who might have imbued his text with a certain kind of authority; even if it might seem obvious nowadays for authors to have a particular presence and voice in a text, the idea of the “self’ was part of a gradual development, one that involved precisely what the author-practitioner values most in his
+text: experimentation.

 ## Folio 162r, “For the workshop”